|7:45-9:15||Networking Breakfast and Vendor Showcase

 Moderated by: Gill Woodcock, Senior Director of Certification Programs, PCI Security Standards Council

-Panelists: Stacy Hughes, SVP of Risk and Compliance, Global Payments, Tracey L. Long, Senior Payment Data Security Manager, WorldPay, Stanley Skoglund, Co-founder & Director, The Minerva Partnership, and Phyllis Woodruff, Vice President of Security Programs and Standards, Fiserv
+Panelists: Stacy Hughes, Senior Vice President, IT Governance, Risk and Compliance, Global Payments, Tracey L. Long, Senior Payment Data Security Manager, WorldPay, Stanley Skoglund, Co-founder & Director, The Minerva Partnership, and Phyllis Woodruff, Vice President, Enterprise Cybersecurity Programs, Fiserv

 Women comprise only 11 percent of the global information security workforce.
 This panel will discuss: How everyone got involved in PCI, lessons learned, key challenges facing us now, mentoring the next generation, how to overcome obstacles, advice for women and men getting into the field and what the future brings.